mduesterhoeft/spring-restdocs-raml-talk/docs/index.md

 We built [`restdocs-raml`](https://github.com/ePages-de/restdocs-raml)
 - To keep the benefits of Spring REST Docs
-- To get a RAML file for our API to process further
+- To get a RAML description of our API

 ---